 From the moment you heard the diagnosis, you knew life would be more challenging for your child than for most.
 So when you ask him to do something and it's not done, you let it go.
 Does he really need you to point out his limitations?
 Or maybe you fear that what you'd like him to do, or not do, is impossible for him to achieve.

 But here's the truth: If you feel that your son or daughter doesn't deserve discipline, it's like telling your child, "I don't believe you can learn."
 And if you don't believe it, how will your child?

 What experts call "behavior management" is not about punishing or demoralizing your child.
 Instead, it's a way to set boundaries and communicate expectations in a nurturing, loving way.
-Correcting kids' actions, showing them what's right and wrong, what's acceptable and what's not, is one of the most important ways that all parents can show their kids that they love and care.
+Discipline — correcting kids' actions, showing them what's right and wrong, what's acceptable and what's not — is one of the most important ways that all parents can show their kids that they love and care about them.

 Here are some strategies to help parents discipline a child who has special needs.

 The benefits of discipline are the same whether kids have special needs or not.
 In fact, kids who have trouble learning respond very well to discipline and structure.
 But for this to work, parents have to make discipline a priority and be consistent.